-The more natural the ingredients, the better for baby.
-With any new baby product, you will want to spot-test, by testing a small amount on a square inch of your baby’s arm or leg to make sure that the product does not cause an allergic reaction or other irritation.
+The more natural the ingredients, the better for your baby.
+With any new baby product, you will want to test a small amount on a square inch of your baby’s arm or leg to make sure that the product does not cause an allergic reaction or other irritation.

 3. What ingredients should I avoid in a moisturizer for my baby?

 Avoiding harmful chemicals in your baby’s products may seem overwhelming, but it’s much easier when you know what toxic chemicals to look for.
 Try your best to use organic, natural baby products and be on the lookout for formaldehyde, sulfates, parabens, and synthetic fragrances.